 I don’t know about you, but gray winter days have me longing for a color injection – the brighter the better!
 These simple but stylin’ cardboard necklaces are the perfect cure for the winter blahs.
 This is a project that can easily fill an afternoon, provides a great lesson in mark-making & pattern, can be easily adapted for any age, and looks positively divine accessorizing a stylish ensemble! 🙂

-At any given time I have scraps or older supplies that need to be used up and these were the perfect solution.
-You can use just about any drawing or painting (or beyond!) medium you want to make patterns for your necklaces.
+At any given time I have scraps or older supplies that need to be used up and these were the perfect solution (for a sweet alternative, see how we recycled old art into these adorable DIY heart pennant pins).
+You can use just about any drawing or painting medium you want to make patterns for your necklaces.
 They’re also a great low-mess art exploration for occasions when jumping into a big project that will require a lot of cleanup doesn’t sound appealing.

 To make your own modern geometric cardboard necklaces you’ll need: